flynx/argv.js/README.md

   - `-version` &ndash; print version
   - `-quiet` &ndash; suppress printing
   - `-` &ndash; stop argument processing
+- Nestable
+  parsers can be nested as option/command handlers defining independent nested contexts
+- Option delegation
+  options not handled by the current nested parser will be automatically delegated back to parent parser
 - Extensible and self-applicable